-Parent involvement is an integral component of our program and we welcome you to participate on a daily basis.
+Parent involvement is an integral component of our program, and we welcome you to participate daily.
 Parents' ideas, thoughts and expectations will be encouraged.
 Our ELC program plan, displayed in the welcome foyer encourages parent feedback and contributions.

-ELC staff are delighted when parents give of their time and expertise to enrich the program, for example, parents who play an instrument or who would like to help with singing, storytelling, dancing, cooking or participating in our bush-adventuring program.
-Parents are encouraged to share ideas and, let the group teacher know ahead of time so an activity can be included.
+ELC staff are delighted when parents give their time and expertise to enrich the program.
+Parents who play an instrument or who would like to help with singing, storytelling, dancing, cooking or participating in our bush-adventuring program are more than welcome.
+Parents are encouraged to share ideas so an activity can be included in the learning program.